 Faith Breisblatt is a social worker and writer who received her masters in social work from Boston University and graduated with a specialization in group work.
 She currently serves as the Residential Program Director at Step By Step Supportive Services, a non-profit organization which supports adults with mental health diagnoses to live independently and reach their goals.
 She has facilitated many types of groups at her agency including creative writing, poetry, expressive arts, sobriety and peer support, self-esteem building, and interpersonal skills groups.
 Faith is also an Instructor at Brookline Adult Education and teaches a found poetry workshop.
 Her poetry can be seen in Unlost Journal, Found Poetry Review, Scripting Change, Toe Good Poetry, Boston Poetry Magazine, and elsewhere.Facilitator

 Zachary Paul is a recovering heroin addict and convicted felon, but don’t judge a book by its cover.
 After being released from state prison, while in a six-month reentry program, he picked up writing and enjoys it very much as it helps him expand his mind and has been a good outlet to aid in his recovery.
 Zachary has also served as a Primary Trainer for New England Assisted Dog Services for people with PTSD, special needs, and disabilities; a member of Prison Voices, speaking to high school students; and a Lead Facilitator with the Correctional Recovery Academy addressing drug abuse and violence.
-Look for him in The Road to Reentry: Voices Inside the Drug Crises, a documentary due for release in Fall 2018.Assistant Facilitator
+Look for him in the documentary, In Their Shoes: Unheard Stories of Reentry and Recovery, due for release in Fall 2018.Assistant Facilitator

 Skoot Mosby is a heavy hitting poet.
 As the Poetry Club president and the face of Roxbury Community College, he has created many sucessful events, such as “No Filter,” “Man vs Police,” and “What That Mouth Do.”
 Skoot is taking the poetry world by storm with his freestyle abilities on the mic.
 Skoot has featured at Rapping With The Writers, Comic Con, Roxbury Rocks, Art is Life Itself, Hope Inc, Verbalization, Lizard Lounge, and Stone Soup.
 In a major addition to his features Skoot has been a 3x Semi finalist and a Finalist for the Lizard Lounge National Slam Team.Facilitator